 Any prospective claim is usually actioned under one or more of the following heads of claim:-

-(a) Misuse of Private Information;
+(a) Misuse of private information;

-(b) Breach of Confidence; and/or
+(b) Breach of confidence; and/or

-Misuse of Private Information
+Misuse of private information

 (a) The information was private – this will be based on whether the person to whom the information relates had a ‘reasonable expectation’ of privacy in relation to the information.
-Consideration of a person’s ECHR Article 8 right to respect for private and family life will determine whether there is such an expectation.
+Consideration of a person’s right to respect for private and family life will determine whether there is such an expectation.
 This will often be easy to determine when the material leaked concerns medical information.

 (b) Whether there has been an infringement of the person’s reasonable expectation of privacy.
 This will be fact specific and, in many cases, it will be clear whether there was an infringement or not.
-Where the disclosure is arguably in the public interest then it is likely that there will need to be a more rigorous assessment of the merits of the claim and this will include a balancing exercise with the ECHR Article 10 right to freedom of expression.
+Where the disclosure is arguably in the public interest then it is likely that there will need to be a more rigorous assessment of the merits of the claim and this will include a balancing exercise with the right to freedom of expression.
 A defendant may be able to defend an action if the information is already in the public domain.

 The remedies available are an injunction to prohibit the dissemination and damages.
 Damages are principally intended to compensate a claimant for the distress that the unauthorised disclosure has caused to the person concerned.

-Breach of Confidence
+Breach of confidence